Breast Surgery Perth

 How to best prepare for breast reduction surgery?

-Breast reduction surgery is performed under general anaesthesia with an overnight stay in the hospital.
-Wear comfortable clothing on the day or your surgery and bring any medications you’re currently taking.
-Make sure you bring your post-operative garment with you too.
-Make sure you’ve arranged for someone to drive you home and assist you for at least the first 24 hours post-surgery.
+Breast reduction surgery is performed under general anaesthesia and typically involves an overnight hospital stay.
+On the day of your procedure, please wear loose, comfortable clothing and bring any medications you are currently taking, along with your post-operative garment.
+Ensure that you have arranged for someone to drive you home and stay with you for the first 24 hours following discharge.

 How long is recovery after breast reduction surgery?